Learn About Nebraska Unemployment Benefits Claim

 To continue to claim unemployment benefits, the UI petitioner must file a weekly claim for and meet all eligibility requirements for the “waiting week” (an applicant’s first eligible week).
 He or she will then receive credit for the waiting week, but the waiting week is never paid.
 They must serve a waiting week to receive unemployment insurance coverage for later weeks.
 There is one waiting week per benefit year.
 If for some reason, a candidate’s benefits are denied for the beginning weeks of the request, the waiting week will be his or her first eligible week after the denial period.

-Calculating Unemployment Benefits in Nebraska
+Understand Unemployment Claim Amounts in Nebraska

 The Nebraska unemployment benefits claim uses a time period of employment called the “base period” to evaluate a claim.
 Each calendar year consists of four quarters, composed of three months each.
 The regular base period is the first four of the last five completed quarters at the time of the claim.
 If eligibility for unemployment cannot be established using the regular base period, the NE Department of Labor will explore eligibility using the “alternate base period,” which consists of the last four completed quarters.